emersonsoares/spotydrive/README.md

 ### Synchronize your Spotify playlists offline as mp3 files.

-Spotydrive is a command line tool(cli-tool) that can keep your Spotify playlists synced offline as mp3 files.
+spotydrive is a command line tool(cli-tool) that can keep your Spotify playlists synced offline as mp3 files.

 ## Installation